smatechnologies/ibm-i-agent-docs/docs/events-utilities/external-events.md

 ```

 When the cursor is positioned over one the available commands, the
-OpCon/xps Event Command syntax model will be inserted into the Message
+OpCon Event Command syntax model will be inserted into the Message
 parameter on a prompt screen for the CPYTOMSGIN command, as illustrated
 below.